 George Bush, a Republican, ran against Al Gore, a Democrat, in the race for president in the year 2000.
 The results of this election became controversial in the state of Florida, because the difference in votes was only 1700 out of 6 million votes cast.
 This constituted a manual recount in Florida of each vote cast leading to Bush’s eventual victory.
 His first act as President was the establishment of the No Child Left Behind Act, which raised standards of education in America.
 Among his presidential achievements are the cutting of taxes for federal income tax payers leading to fifty-two months of job creation, modernizing Medicare by adding a prescription drug benefit to the policy, making free trade agreements with a dozen different countries, while also granting benefits for the military and its veterans.
 His most significant and recognized act, however, is the way he handled the attacks on the World Trade Towers on September 11th, 2001.
 From which he formed the Department of Homeland Security, and strengthened the United States’ central intelligence.
 President Bush’s administration is remembered sometimes as negative in its relations to countries abroad, however he has interlaced throughout his presidency an underlying feeling of patriotism, perseverance and hope.

 In the time that President Obama has been in office he has done much for the country.
 As one of his first acts he signed the economic stimulus package in February 2009, quickly followed by attempts to socialize healthcare in America; a major overhaul of the American healthcare system.
 These were the beginnings of his reform to revitalize the American Economy and country.
 In the area of foreign policy he has drawn troops slowly out of Iraq, signed an arms control treaty with Russia, and has been awarded the Nobel Peace Prize Laureate in 2009.
-President Obama is the epitome of the American Dream and continues to use those values to inspire hope into the lives of millions of Americans.
+President Obama, as African_American, is the epitome of the American Dream.